Cornelis de Witt

 Cornelis de Witt (15 June 1623 – 20 August 1672) was a Dutch States Navy officer and statesman.
-During the First Stadtholderless Period, De Witt was an influential member of the Dutch States Party, and was in opposition to the House of Orange.
-In the Rampjaar of 1672 he was lynched together with his brother Johan de Witt by a crowd incited by Orangist partisans.
+During the First Stadtholderless Period, De Witt was an influential member of the Dutch States Party, and was opposed to the House of Orange.
+In the Rampjaar of 1672, he and his brother Johan de Witt were lynched and their remains eaten by a crowd incited by Orangist partisans.